-If the Executive Officer determines the application has met all requirements for approval pursuant to subsections 95486.3(b)(1) and (b)(2), the Executive Officer will approve the application and provide an approval summary on the LCFS website including the site location and FSE ID, number and type of FSE, nameplate power rating for each FSE, and effective date range for MHD-FCI pathway crediting.
+If the Executive Officer determines the application has met all requirements for approval pursuant to subsections 95486.3(b)(1) and (b)(2), the Executive Officer will approve the application and provide an approval summary on the LCFS website including the site location and assigned identifier, number and type of FSE, nameplate power rating for each FSE, and effective date range for FCI pathway crediting.

 Crediting Period.
-MHD-FCI crediting is limited to 10 years, starting with the quarter of Executive Officer approval of the application.
+FCI crediting for LMD-FCI FSEs is limited to 10 years starting with the quarter the Executive Officer approves the LMD-FCI application.

-Requirements to Generate MHD-FCI Credits.
-To generate credits using MHD-FCI pathways the following conditions must be met.
+Requirements to Generate FCI Credits.
+To generate credits using the FCI pathway a LMD-FCI FSE must meet the following conditions.
 The applicant must maintain, and submit to CARB upon request, records demonstrating adherence to these conditions.

-The applicant must update the nameplate power rating of FSEs if different from the power rating provided in the application.
-Any FSE design or operational information that deviates from the original application must be declared to the Executive Officer, and a new attestation must be submitted using the language in section 95486.3(b)(2).
+The applicant must update the nameplate and FCI power ratings of any FSEs if different from the power ratings provided in the LMD-FCI application.
+Any FSE design or operational information that deviates from the original LMD-FCI application must be declared to the Executive Officer, and a new attestation must be submitted using the language in section 95486.3(b)(2).

-The FSE at a shared MHD-FCI charging site cannot be reserved for one MHDV fleet for more than 12 hours each day.
+For a LMD-FCI FSE available to the public, no obstructions or obstacles exist to preclude vehicle operators from entering the FSE premises, no access cards or personal identification (PIN) codes are required for the FSE to dispense fuel, and no formal or registered equipment training shall be required for individuals to use the FSE.

-If a MHD-FCI FSE is available to the public and charges a fee for service, it must use a public point of sale terminal that accepts all major fuel, credit, or debit cards.
+For a LMD-FCI FSE available to the public that charges a fee for service, the site must use a public point-of-sale terminal that accepts all major credit and debit cards.

-The FSE passed final inspection by the appropriate authority having jurisdiction and has a permit to operate, and a registered professional engineer has determined that the FSE is accessible by Class 8 heavy-duty vehicles.
+The FSE passed final inspection by the appropriate authority having jurisdiction and has a permit to operate.

-The FSE owner has fully commissioned the FSE and has declared it fit to service medium- and heavy-duty vehicles.
+The FSE owner has fully commissioned the FSE, and has declared it fit to service light- and medium-duty EV drivers.

-The FSE registration must be completed pursuant to section 95483.3(b)(8) and the quantity of dispensed electricity must be reported as required in section 95491.
+The FSE registration must be completed pursuant to section 95483.2(b)(8) and the quantity of dispensed electricity must be reported as required in section 95491.
+The FSE must dispense electricity in a given quarter to generate FCI credits.

-If the applicant fails to demonstrate FSE operability within 24 months of approval and if estimated potential MHD-FCI credits from all approved FSEs exceed 2.5 percent of deficits in the most recent quarter for which data is available, MHD-FCI eligibility for the FSE will be canceled.
-The applicant can reapply for the same FSEs the following quarter.
+If the applicant fails to demonstrate the operability within 24 months of approval and if the estimated potential FCI credits from all approved FCI and LMD-FCI FSEs exceed 2.5 percent of deficits in the most recent quarter for which deficit data is available, then FCI certification for the LMD-FCI FSEs will be canceled.
+The applicant may submit a new application for the same FSEs the following quarter.

-The estimated cumulative value of MHD-FCI credits generated for the FSE in the prior quarter must be less than the difference between 1.5 times the initial expenditure of the charging site, including battery energy storage but not on-site generation, reported pursuant to section 95486.3(b)(6)(B)1 and the total grant revenue or other funding for capital, operational and maintenance expenses reported pursuant to section 95486.3(b)(6)(B)5 and (B)6 in the prior quarter.
+The estimated cumulative value of FCI credits generated for the LMD-FCI FSEs at a site in the prior quarters must be less than the difference between 1.5 times the initial capital expenditure of the charging site, including battery storage but not on-site generation, reported pursuant to section 95486.3(b)(6)(B)1. and the sum of total grant revenue or other external funding before the station is both approved and operational, pursuant to section 95486.3(b)(6)(B)5. and 6.

-The estimated value of MHD-FCI credits, for the purpose of this determination, shall be calculated using the number of MHD-FCI credits generated for the FSE in the quarter and the average LCFS credit price for that quarter published on the LCFS website.
+The estimated value of FCI credits, for the purpose of this determination, shall be calculated using the number of FCI credits generated for the LD-FCI FSE in the quarter and the average LCFS credit price for that quarter published on the LCFS website.

 The estimated value calculated under this provision will be made available only to the respective reporting entity in LRT-CBTS and will not be published on the LCFS website.